 Harry Bronson was first elected to the New York State Assembly in November 2010.
-The 138th District includes parts of the City of Rochester and the suburban and rural towns of Henrietta and Chili.
+The 138th District includes parts of the City of Rochester and the suburban and rural towns of Henrietta, Chili, and Riga.
 Harry’s passion for social justice, equality and fairness has defined his public service, legal and business careers.
 Before being elected to the state Assembly, he served in the Monroe County Legislature and held leadership positions during his entire tenure, including Minority Leader.

 Having grown up on a farm with 11 siblings, Harry’s parents taught him the importance of family, hard work and community service.
 Those early lessons have had a lifelong impact and, having come from very modest means, Harry learned the value of public education.